philusdevs/Hykros-Lobby/content/simulacra/crow.md

 <h4 style="text-align: center;"> Trait: Volt</h4>

 When the weapon is fully charged, the next attack will strongly paralyze targets for 1 second and electrify them for 6 seconds, removing all their buffs and dealing damage equal to 144% of ATK.
-Targets can't receive any buffs for the next 6 seconds.
+Electrified targets can't receive any buffs for the next 6 seconds.

 <h4 style="text-align: center;"> Advancements </h4>